 Step 2: Make the mixture: Add chickpeas, garlic, onion, and spices to a food processor and pulse a little bit at a time until the mixture is finely ground.
 Soak the bread in water for a minute.
 Drain, crumble, and add to the mixture.
 Process until a coarse and moist texture is obtained.
 Add coriander, parsley, and sesame seeds and pulse until the mixture reaches a fine-grain texture, like coarse sand and not very mushy.

-Step 3: Refrigerate: Transfer the falafel mixture to a bowl, cover and refrigerate for at least 1 hour or overnight.
-The chilled mixture will hold together better, forming the falafel balls easier.
+Step 3: Refrigerate: Transfer the falafel mixture to a bowl, cover it, and refrigerate it for at least 1 hour or overnight.
+The chilled mixture will hold together better, making the falafel balls easier.

 Step 4: Form balls: Once the falafel mixture has been chilled, stir in baking soda, then with wet hands, form balls.